 For many students, the idea of making and saving money for your future seems like a too-far-away dream.
 That’s understandable.
 University is your first taste of freedom, you want to go a little wild and treat yourself.
-However, too much frivolity now means you’ll struggle in the future, and that’s why it’s worth saving and making money now to get yourself into good habits.
+However, too much frivolity now means you’ll struggle in the future, and you can save money as a student and make money to get yourself into good habits.

 Live At Home